s27dsam/Kick_App/README.md

 4. Click "Load unpacked" and select the extension directory
 5. Navigate to any Kick.com channel page to see the widget in action

+## Using the Extension

 ### Viewing Sentiment Data

 - The widget automatically appears on any Kick.com channel page
 - The mood meter shows the current sentiment level from positive (left) to negative (right)
-- Hover over the widget to see more detailed information
+- Click the extension icon to see detailed statistics

 ### Widget Controls

-- **Show/Hide**: Click the extension icon and use the toggle button to show or hide the widget
+- **Show/Hide**: Use the toggle button to show or hide the widget
+- **Collect Chat**: Manually trigger collection and analysis of current chat
-- **Positioning**: Double-click the widget to enter drag mode (indicated by a green border), then drag it to your preferred location
+- **Positioning**: Double-click the widget to enter drag mode, then drag it to your preferred location
 - **Exit Drag Mode**: Double-click again or press ESC

-### Settings Customization
+### Training the Sentiment Model

-1. Click the extension icon in your browser toolbar
+1. Click the "Train Sentiment Model" button in the extension popup
-2. Click the "Settings" button
-3. Adjust the following options:
+2. Label individual messages as Positive, Neutral, or Negative
+3. The labeled messages are stored locally
+4. Click "Export Labeled Data" to save a CSV file for model training

+## Training a Custom Sentiment Model

+See the [model training README](model_training/README.md) for detailed instructions on:
+- Using labeled data to train a new model
-   - **Background Transparency**: Control the opacity of the widget background
+- Converting the model for use in the extension
-   - **Update Frequency**: Set how often the sentiment analysis refreshes (5-60 minutes)
-4. Click "Save Settings" to apply your changes
+- Deploying the updated model

 ## How It Works

-The extension analyzes chat messages using sentiment analysis techniques:
+The extension analyzes chat messages using machine learning-based sentiment analysis:

-1. **Data Collection**: Collects chat messages from the stream
+1. **Data Collection**: Collects and filters chat messages from the stream
-2. **Sentiment Analysis**: Processes messages using pre-labeled sentiment data
+2. **Sentiment Analysis**: Processes messages using a trained model
-3. **Mood Calculation**: Determines the overall mood based on the distribution of positive, neutral, and negative messages
+3. **Mood Calculation**: Determines the overall mood based on the distribution of sentiment
 4. **Visualization**: Updates the widget to reflect the current mood state

 ## Privacy

 - All analysis happens locally in your browser
 - No chat data is sent to external servers
-- No user data is collected or stored
+- No user data is collected or stored outside your browser storage